Cycle-tree guided attack of random K-core: Spin glass model and efficient message-passing algorithm: Outlook

-There is still room for improving the {\tt CTGA} algorithm.
+There is still much room for improving the {\tt CTGA} algorithm.
 As demonstrated in Fig.~\ref{fig:ComparisonEvol}, the best result $\rho \! \approx \!
 0.3130$ achieved by {\tt CTGA} at $K\! = \!
 3$ on large RR graphs of degree $D \! = \!
 7$ is noticeably larger than the theoretical minimum $\rho \! \approx \!
-0.3001$ conjectured by the non-rigorous mean field theory~\cite{Guggiola-Semerjian-2015}.
+0.3001$ (which may only be a lower-bound) conjectured by the non-rigorous mean field theory~\cite{Guggiola-Semerjian-2015}.
 Informed by the $\beta$-dependence shown in Fig.~\ref{fig:CTGA}, maybe it will be rewarding to train an adaptable $\beta$ for each individual decimation step through reinforcement learning techniques.
-On the more fundamental level, the present cycle-tree packing constraint (\ref{eq:Vfactor}) may be a bit too stringent, as it prohibits every occupied vertex from having more than $K\! -\!
+On the more fundamental level, the present cycle-tree packing constraint (\ref{eq:Vfactor}) is a bit too stringent, as it prohibits every occupied vertex from having more than $K\! -\!
 2$ arrow-free solid edges.
-Maybe we should distinguish between two types of occupied vertices: an $e$-type (earlier-unstable) vertex allows at most $K\! - \!
+The predicted ground-state energy density of this model for the RR graph ensemble of $D=7$ at $K=3$ is quite high, $\rho\approx 0.376$.
+Maybe we should distinguish between two (or even more) types of occupied vertices: an $e$-type (earlier-unstable) vertex allows at most $K\! - \!
 2$ attached arrow-free solid edges as in the present work, while an $l$-type (later-unstable) vertex tolerates more arrow-free solid edges as long as no more than $K\! -\!
 2$ of them are linking to $l$-type peers.
-A thorough investigation of this refined but more complicated model and its algorithmic implications will be the subject of a follow-up technical publication.
+Our preliminary theoretical results indicate that the ground-state energy density of the RR graph ensemble of $D=7$ at $K=3$ will be decreased to $\rho \approx 0.332$ by considering two types of occupied vertices.
+A thorough investigation of this refined but more complicated model with nice coarse-grained effective states and its algorithmic implications will be the subject of a separate technical publication.
+It will also be interesting to adapt the technique of Ref.~\cite{Altarelli-Braunstein-DallAsta-Zecchina-2013} to consider the $\beta \rightarrow \infty$ limit of the cycle-tree algorithms and compare their performances with that of the {\tt Min-Sum} algorithm.
+Application of the {\tt CTGA} algorithm to real-world complex network instances may motivate further adaptations to different network ensembles~\cite{Li-etal-2021}.